-- Network Card
+- Network card

 - Parallel Port

-- Video Card
+- Video card

-January 9, 2011 - Intel Sandy
+January 9, 2011 - Intel Sandy Bridge processor was released.

-November 7, 2003 - Intel acquires Mobilian.
+November 7, 2003 - Intel acquired Mobilian.

-August 27, 2003 - Intel to acquire Pallas.
+August 27, 2003 - Intel acquired Pallas.

-July 8, 2003 - Intel acquires West Bay Semiconductor.
+July 8, 2003 - Intel acquired West Bay Semiconductor.

-June 23, 2002 - Intel shuts down web hosting division.
+June 23, 2002 - Intel shut down web hosting division.

-January 15, 2001 - Chip-making giant Intel Corp. has agreed to acquire Xircom Inc., a maker of mobile computing gear, for about $748 million.
+January 15, 2001 - Chip-making giant Intel Corp. agreed to acquire Xircom Inc., a maker of mobile computing gear, for about $748 million.

-August 15, 2000 - Intel to acquire Ziatech.
+August 15, 2000 - Intel was to acquire Ziatech.

-April 10, 2000 - Intel acquires Picazo Communications.
+April 10, 2000 - Intel acquired Picazo Communications.

-April 2000 - Intel acquires Kuck & Associates.
+April 2000 - Intel acquired Kuck & Associates.

-March 2000 - Intel acquires Ambient Technologies.
+March 2000 - Intel acquired Ambient Technologies.

 June 1, 1999 - Intel to acquire Dialogic for about $780 million.